enioka-Haute-Couture/enioka_scan/docs/api/scanner_service.md

 :::{method} getScannerService() -> ScannerServiceApi

-:returns: The `ScannerServiceApi` instance bound to this `ScannerServiceBinderHelper`.
+:returns: The `ScannerServiceApi` instance bound to this `ScannerServiceBinderHelper` instance.
 :throws IllegalStateException: If no service is bound when called.
 :::

 :::{method} disconnect() -> void
 :no-index:

-Disconnects the currently-connected service from this `ScannerServiceBinderHelper`.
+Disconnects the currently-connected service from this `ScannerServiceBinderHelper` instance.
 :::